 North Korea did not at any time announce a public commitment to comply with international sanctions against Iran, but its economy is too small to significantly help Iran.
-According to some observers, a portion of China's purchases of oil from Iran and other suppliers is re-exported to North Korea, but Iran is paid with Chinese goods rather than any hard currency or major products from North Korea.
-Press reports in April 2013 said that Iran might supply oil directly to North Korea, but it has not been reported that any such arrangement was finalized.
+According to some observers, a portion of China's purchases of oil from Iran and other suppliers is re-exported to North Korea.
 As Iran's oil imports increase after international sanctions are removed in conjunction with the JCPOA, it is likely that additional quantities of Iranian oil might reach North Korea, either via China or through direct purchasing by North Korea.

-Latin America93
+Latin America98

-Some U.S. officials and some in Congress have expressed concern about Iran's relations with certain countries and leaders in Latin America that share Iran's distrust of the United States.
-Some experts and U.S. officials have asserted that Iran, primarily through its ally, Hezbollah, has sought to position IRGC-OF and other agents in Latin America to potentially carry out terrorist attacks against Israeli targets in the region or even in the United States itself.
-94 Some U.S. officials have also asserted that Iran and Hezbollah's activities in Latin America include money laundering and trafficking in drugs and counterfeit goods.95 In contrast to his predecessor, Mahmoud Ahmadinejad, however, President Rouhani has expressed minimal interest in further expanding ties in Latin America.
-During the Ahmadinejad presidency, Iran reportedly expanded its relations with all of those countries, as well as in Mexico, but few of the economic agreements reached were implemented, by all accounts.
+Some U.S. officials and some in Congress have expressed concern-particularly prior to the accession of Rouhani as president-about Iran's relations with certain countries and leaders in Latin America that share Iran's distrust of the United States.
+Some experts and U.S. officials have asserted that Iran, primarily through its ally, Hezbollah, has sought to position IRGC-QF and other agents in Latin America to potentially carry out terrorist attacks against Israeli targets in the region or even in the United States itself.
+Some U.S. officials have also asserted that Iran and Hezbollah's activities in Latin America include money laundering and trafficking in drugs and counterfeit goods.
+100 During the presidency of Mahmoud Ahmadineiad (2005-2013).
+Iran expanded its relations with all of those countries, as well as in Mexico, but few of the economic agreements reached were implemented, by all